cbernaci/eeg_project/README.md

 ```

 # 🤔 Running Tests
-The tests that are currently implemented are unit and edge tests for the ring buffer data structure.
+The tests that are currently implemented are unit, edge, and some stress tests for the ring buffer data structure.
 To run existing tests:

 `make clean ; make test-all ; make memcheck`